logfellow/logstash-logback-encoder/README.md

 #### Graceful Shutdown

-In order to guarantees that logged messages have had a chance to be processed by asynchronous appenders (including the TCP appender) and ensure background threads have been stopped, you'll need to [cleanly shut down logback](http://logback.qos.ch/manual/configuration.html#stopContext) when your application exits.
+To guarantees that logged messages have had a chance to be processed by asynchronous appenders (including the TCP appender) and ensure background threads have been stopped, you'll need to [cleanly shut down logback](http://logback.qos.ch/manual/configuration.html#stopContext) when your application exits.

 When gracefully stopped, async appenders wait until all events in the buffer are processed and the buffer is empty.
 The maximum time to wait is configured by the `shutdownGracePeriod` parameter and is set to `1 minute` by default.